brando56894/Dungeon-Quest/README.md

 * Mid-game boss and Final boss
 * Non-interactive attack system (only initially gives you the choice to fight or run away, all other turns are automated)
 * Player gains experience based upon which monster was killed, will be used later for leveling up character

+To start the game simply execute main.py with Python v2.x (preferably 2.7.x), the game will not work at all with Python 3

+You can also enable debug mode by setting **DEBUG_MODE = "enabled"** in main.py (just comment or uncomment)